awangga/outlook/README.md

 # Python Outlook(Microsoft email service) Library
 Python Library to read email from live, hotmail, outlook or any microsoft email service, just dowload to yout python script folder.
+This library using Imaplib python to read email with IMAP protocol.

 ## Example
 ### To get latest Unread Message in inbox :